GEOSX/GEOSXDATA/data/spe10/set2/description.rst

 Summary
 -------

 This directory contains permeability and porosity data provided for the SPE10 Model 2 benchmark.
-The original discription can be found here:
+The original description can be found here:

     http://www.spe.org/web/csp/datasets/set02.htm